ramanaptr/ez-recyclerview/README.md

 Example Kotlin Code
 ```
-// For Generic Type on field/declare properties on the class, the class data must be implement Serializable
+// For Generic Type on field/declare properties on the class, the class data must implement Serializable
 private lateinit var rvSample: EzRecyclerView<SampleData>

 // Use findViewById or Butterknife, because not working on kotlin synthetic